populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 ## Program

-  - Understanding genetic structure in populations

-  - Construction of a Principal Component Analysis (PCA) and ADMIXTURE plot using SNP data
+  - Construction and interpretation of a Principal Component Analysis (PCA) plot using SNP data

-  - Understanding the effect of population structure in genetic analyses
+  - Running and interpreting ADMIXTURE analyse using SNP data

-## Aim
+## Learning objectives

   - Introduce command-line based approach to structure analyses

-  - Introduction to ADMIXTURE

   - Learn to interpret results from structure analyses and put these in a biological context